familiar/Bedwars-Bot/README.md

 - You can use 5zig to Auto-Reconnect to the server.
 Set the delay to 30 seconds for safety.

 # FAQ
 Feel free to re-code or recreate my bot.
 You could also recode it in different languages, I don't mind.
-There are alot of things that could be improved on to make the bot even better, but I only spent 2-3 days working on it.
+There are a lot of things that could be improved on to make the bot even better, but I only spent 2-3 days working on it.
 Never bothered to update it because it was the best Bedwars bot at the time, and the ban-chance was quite literally 0%.